-Note: When payment is not received, garnishment of wages will be initiated.
+Note: When payment is not received by close of business on the last day of the month, garnishment of wages will be initiated.

-Financial Hardship Waiver: Families must demonstrate a need for a child care fee reduction due to financial hardship based on a review by an ACS financial counselor or a certified financial professional external to CYS Services.
+Financial Hardship Waiver: Families must demonstrate a need for a childcare fee reduction due to financial hardship based on a review by an ACS financial counselor or a certified financial professional external to CYS.
 The counselor will provide a recommendation for a fee reduction to the Garrison Commander.
 Fee Adjustments for Financial Hardships must be re-evaluated at least every six months by the counselor or Garrison Commander.
-Families whose child care fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
+Families whose childcare fees are 25% or more of their Total Family Income (TFI) may request a hardship review.
+Fee adjustments for financial hardships do not apply to DoD contractors, specified space available patrons, Hourly Care, Youth Sports, or SKIES Unlimited Instructional Classes.
 Contact the Outreach Services director at your childcare facility for assistance in filing a hardship.

 Leave/Vacation Options: Family Child Care Fees are annualized during registration for a 2 week Leave/Vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
 Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
-Family Leave/Vacation must be taken in a minimum of one week increments.
+Vacation must be taken in a minimum increment of five consecutive workdays.
 Families must provide advance notice prior to taking leave/vacation.
-Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.
+Leave vacation options are available to patrons enrolled in CDC programs ONLY.